bretmullinix/python-for-beginners/t3-object-oriented-programming/readme.md

        out the object in the same format that the primitive variables used in the last section.

          Also, notice how this line has the same number of indentions as the method constructor.
          This indicates that the method belongs to the class just like the constructor.

-Or another way you could tell the method belonged to the class is that the method was indented one more tab compared to the **Address:** line.
+         In addition to looking at the methods being lined up to determine ownership, you could tell the method belonged to the class because the method was indented one more tab compared to the **Address:** line.
 The **Address:** line is called the **class declaration**.